6 Web Development for Data Scientists

 1. Sharing Results: Web interfaces make your analysis accessible to non-technical stakeholders

-2. Interactive Visualizations: Web technologies enable rich, interactive data exploration
+2. Interactive Visualisations: Web technologies enable rich, interactive data exploration

 3. Model Deployment: Web APIs allow your models to be integrated into larger systems